RhiH/studio_gallery/README.md

 ```
 5. Create an `env.py` based on the `sample-env.py` file.

-1. Create and add a [Django secret key](https://django-secret-key-generator.netlify.app/).
+6. Create and add a [Django secret key](https://django-secret-key-generator.netlify.app/).

-2. If you'd like to test checkout payments, you'll need a [Stripe account](https://stripe.com/en-gb).
+7. If you'd like to test checkout payments, you'll need a [Stripe account](https://stripe.com/en-gb).
-3. If you'd like to test newsletter functionality, you'll need a [Mailchimp account](https://mailchimp.com/).

-7. Make migrations to prepare the database.
+8. Make migrations to prepare the database.
 This will create a `db.sqlite3` in the root.
 ```
 python3 manage.py makemigrations --dry-run
 python3 manage.py migrate --plan